 9) Are there any side effects of Sabudana?

 Ans: a) Cassava roots or Tapioca Roots contains a toxic compound called Linamarin.
-This gets converted to hydrogen Cyanide in the body and cause cyanide poisoning.
+This gets converted to hydrogen Cyanide in the body and causes cyanide poisoning.
 This can be resulted due to poor processing of the roots to make the pearls.
 This cyanide poisoning may cause a paralytic disease called Kenzo and eventually death.
 During the world war, there was a Kenzo epidemic in African countries due to consuming poorly processed Sabudana.

-Advancements in the laboratory testing helped to check the proper processing of Sabudana.
+Advancements in laboratory testing helped to check the proper processing of Sabudana.
 Hence, most of the commercially available Sabudana nowadays are free of Linamarin.

 b) As such there are no allergic reactions documented due to Sabudana.
 But in some individuals who are allergic to Latex, there is a cross-reaction when sabudana is consumed.
 This means the body mistakes sabudana as the latex and causes an allergic reaction which is known as Latex-Fruit Syndrome.
 (16) (17) (18) (19) (20)

 10) How to shop for good quality Sabudana?

 Ans: Before buying sabudana keep an eye for any insect infestation, live/dead insects, dirt, extraneous matter, added coloring agent, visible mold growth, bleaching whitening agents, or optical whiteners, other sweetening agents or any other adulterant before cooking the sago.
 It increases the risk of health hazards.